Please Note: CSS Firm is not accepting or investigating Propecia claims at this time. This article is for educational purposes only.

 You Deserve to Take Action Against Merck and Co.

-If you or a loved one has been diagnosed with prostate cancer or has suffered from sexual issues after taking Propecia, contact the defective drug attorneys at Childers, Schlueter & Smith for a free case evaluation and consultation.
-Our experienced team of drug injury lawyers will work closely with you and see to it that you are compensated for your injuries.
+If you or a loved one has been diagnosed with prostate cancer or has suffered from sexual issues after taking Propecia, contact the Propecia prostate cancer lawyers at Childers, Schlueter & Smith for a free case evaluation and consultation.
+Our experienced team of lawyers will work closely with you and see to it that you are compensated for your injuries.